samnoh/cliboards/README.md

 -   Communities: `Clien` and `SLRClub`
 -   Supports color customizations
--   Loads faster on a slow Internect connection
+-   Loads faster with a slow Internect connection
 -   Shurtcut for viewing images/gifs on web browser

 ## Install